-This Incident Management Plan (IMP) incorporating the Pollution Incident Response Management Plan (PIRMP) has been developed to manage incidents relating to Australian Native Landscapes employees and sub-contractors at the Oberon Horticultural Production Facility (OHPF)
+This Incident Management Plan (IMP) has been developed to manage incidents relating to this contract involving Australian Native Landscapes employees and sub-contractors.

-- .
 The IMP is underpinned by the objectives and principles detailed below.
 It will cover;

 - Roles and responsibilities

 - Training

 - Reporting and communication

 - Review process

 - Debriefing

 - Resources

 - Procedures